Sexual Harassment, Assault, PTSD, Suicide

 Update as of April 26, 2018.

-We have now completed 7 additional courses for the 158th Fighter Wing, Maintenance Group with about 150 participants and expect to begin 3 more in May.
-Here’s a small sample from one evaluation:
+We have now completed 7 additional courses for the 158th Fighter Wing, Maintenance Group with about 150 participants Here’s a small sample from one evaluation:

 The part of the conversation most valuable to me has been that the only thing I can control is how I react to any given situation.
 Why am I just realizing that now at the age of 46?
 It seems so simple now that I think about it.
 Things enrage you simply because you let them.
 Plain and simple, period dot.
 Once you realize this you unlock the power to control your emotions and not be a victim to them.
 Grasping this concept and wielding it as a source of power, as matter-of-fact as it may be, has had a huge impact on my ability to maintain positive energy in many situations that would have fired me up in the past.